harluss/dotfiles/README.md

 - Sync iTerm settings from `apps/iterm2/settings/`.
 - Install NodeJS.
 - Install JDKs.
+- Install Python.
-- Help you setup Brave, 1Password, Dropbox, JetBrains Toolbox, iTerm, Rectangle and Alfred.
+- Help you setup Brave, iTerm, Rectangle.
 - Log you into GitHub CLI using SSH and change the cloned `.dotfiles` repo from HTTPS to SSH.
 - Setup macOS System Preferences and Dock applications.